 Where does the pressure of living come from?
 Why must we endure pain?

-Starting from the "Ten Years On", John Fung's photography was based on the focus on humanities, and then explored the problems of urban space with his personal life experience, and gradually expanded his thinking to the world level, returning to the essence.
-The future works of "Unofficial Flowers" all hope to awaken human emotions towards nature and pay attention to issues such as nature and climate change.
-Make people understand that the social environment is based on the natural environment, no matter what people do is related to the climate crisis, and all life on the earth is affected.
+Starting from "Ten Years On", John Fung's photography was based on the focus on humanities, explored the problems of urban space with his personal life experience, and gradually expanded his thinking to the world level, returning to the living essence.
+All works after "One Square Foot", are hoping to awaken human emotions towards nature and pay attention to issues on nature and climate change.
+Make people understand that the social environment is built on the natural environment, that whatever people do is related to the climate crisis and all life on earth is affected.

 ONE SQUARE FOOT II